quii/learn-go-with-tests/command-line.md

 })
 ```

-You'll notice we've made a `SpyBlindAlerter` which we are trying to inject into our `PokerCLI` and then checking that after we call `PlayerPoker` that an alert is scheduled.
+You'll notice we've made a `SpyBlindAlerter` which we are trying to inject into our `CLI` and then checking that after we call `PlayerPoker` that an alert is scheduled.

 (Remember we are just going for the simplest scenario first and then we'll iterate.)